-&lt;sup>2 UNICEF DATA - Child Statistics
+3 UNICEF DATA - Child Statistics.

-&lt;sup>3 The Highest Aspiration, SG Call to Action for Human Rights
+4 The Highest Aspiration, A Call to Action for Human Rights, 2020.

-&lt;sup>4 Inspired by ECOSOC AC 1997,2.DOC (un.org)
+5 Inspired by ECOSOC AC 1997, 2.DOC (un.org).

 Child rights mainstreaming involves a recognition that: (1) children are full-fledged rights holders, with a distinct set of rights requiring distinct UN action; (2) children are experts in their own lives and their meaningful participation is necessary for the adequacy and efficiency of UN action; (3) children face specific obstacles in exercising and claiming their rights because of their status as children; (4) child rights are relevant to all advocacy, policies and programmes of the UN across all three pillars (peace and security, human rights, and development) of the UN Charter; and that (5) external and internal UN advocacy, policies and programmes can affect children differently than they affect adults.
-It also involves a combination of both integrated and targeted actions as follows: (1) making child rights an explicit, systematic and sustained consideration in established processes and procedures, both across the UN system and within entities; and (2) employing targeted interventions to address specific constraints and challenges faced by children.
+It also involves a combination of both integrated and targeted actions as follows: (1) making child rights an explicit, systematic, and sustained consideration in new and established processes and procedures, both across the UN system and within entities; and (2) employing targeted interventions to address specific constraints and challenges faced by children.